zapata-engineering/orquestra-sdk/docs/guides/resource-management.rst

-Compute Engine Resource Management
+Resource Management
 =======================

-Workflows submitted to run on Compute Engine can specify the computational resources they require, enabling precise management of resources and costs.
+Workflows submitted to run on Compute Engine and Local Ray can specify the computational resources they require, enabling precise management of resources and costs.

 .. note::
-    Resource management is supported only when executing on Compute Engine runtimes.
+    Resource management is supported only when executing on Compute Engine and Local Ray runtimes.
 Tasks and workflows defined with these parameters may still be executed on other runtimes, however the resource specification will be ignored.

 Setting Task Resources
 ----------------------